Talking about vaping with young people

 Focus on health and explain your concerns

 Focus on how you care about them and want them to be healthy.
-For example, if they are vaping nicotine you can say that you are concerned about the evidence that this can affect adolescent brain development.
+For example, if they are vaping you can say that you are concerned about the risk of health harms, and we don’t know what the long term impacts might be yet.